ishyamprasath/IIT-T2/README.md

-# 🏥 Healthcare Patient Management System (MONGO-DB)
+# 🏥 Healthcare Patient Management System (MongoDB)

 A robust command-line C++ application designed for managing patient records within a hospital system, leveraging MongoDB for efficient data storage, retrieval, and analysis.
 This system supports comprehensive CRUD operations, stringent data validation, and advanced MongoDB features like indexing and aggregation.